-Here's our 10-point checklist to help you prepare for a sale.
-Get valuations from two or three estate agents for valuations.
-Remember, seek evidence for any sale prices they provide.
+When you've decided it's time to put your property on the market, contact at least three estate agents for valuations.
+Check if the prices they provide seem realistic by doing some research online.
 Don't just choose the agent with the highest valuation or cheapest fee.
 This is often a false economy.
-Instruct a conveyancing solicitor to handle the legalities of your sale.
-Start getting rid of the furniture and things you won't have room for.
-Charity shops, home clearance, and auction houses can help when having a major clear out.
+Be sure to instruct a conveyancing solicitor immediately before you go onto the market to handle the legalities of your sale.
+Start getting rid of the furniture and things you don't want to take with you.
+Charity shops, home clearance, and auction houses can help with your clear-out.
 Get ahead with packing.
-Even though you may not have a move date yet, it's always worthwhile boxing up those items you don't use much.
-When you've accepted an offer and agreed a completion date, get quotes from different removal companies.
-Look for ones that come recommended and are fully insured.
+Even though you may not have a move date yet, it's worthwhile boxing up items you don't use much, ready to move into your new property.
+When you've accepted an offer and agreed a completion date, get quotes from three different removal companies.
+Look for ones that come recommended and which are fully insured.
 Start finishing the food in your freezer ahead of moving day.
-Remember to let all your bank, utility companies, insurance providers know and arrange to have your mail redirected.
-Start getting quotes for insurance on your new property starting from the date you are set to complete the move.
-The day before the move, create an essentials box with any items you might need quickly when you move in.
+Let your bank, utility companies, and insurance providers know and arrange to have mail redirected.
+Get quotes for insurance on your new property starting from the date you complete on the property purchase.
+The day before the move, create an essentials box with any items you might need quickly.
 Kettles, cups, and tea and coffee always come in handy.
-On the day of the move, keep any very important items or documents on you, such as medicines, passports, wallet/purse, keys, and glasses.
+On the day of the move, take any important items or documents with you, such as medicines, passports, wallet/purse, keys, and glasses.